-2.1.3.5.
-Specifying qualifiers of a method or constructor parameter methods, observer methods or bean constructors (see Programming model) to determine the bean instance that is passed when the method is called by the container.
+2.3.5.
+Specifying qualifiers of a method or constructor parameter

+Qualifier types may be applied to parameters of producer methods, initializer methods, disposer methods, observer methods or bean constructors (see Programming model) to determine the bean instance that is passed when the method is called by the container.
 The container uses the rules of typesafe resolution defined in Typesafe resolution to determine values for these parameters.